RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 <br />

 I hacked together a dystopian AGI RPG in a week for my 30th birthday party.
-It consisted of spoof documentaries, a social experiment with real money and prizes, scavenger hunt plots, and an interactive Telegram bot that managed the game.
+It involved spoof documentaries, a social experiment with real money, scavenger hunt sidequests, and a Telegram bot as the game interface.

-It involved 8-12 people and engagement was high: players engaged every 15-30 minutes, including weekends.
-This post details my learnings and some of the fun involved in the week of events!
+The game had 8-12 players and engagement was very high: players engaged every 15-30 minutes, including weekends.
+This blog post details how the game worked, how it played out, and my learnings from building this product.

 ## Plot

 The setting was 2027 where a company called Kobashi Systems "solves" AGI.
-But the post-AGI world is deeply unequal and there is a strong class divide between engineers and non-engineers.
-I assumed the AI of the future is heavily supervised - obviously incorrect given [progress in self-supervised learning](https://twitter.com/an_open_mind/status/1396057486940114945?s=20) - but it made for a clean class division between engineers and labellers.
-So I took some creative liberties to write a good story!
-Suspend your disbelief, ML researchers 🙂.
+The rise of AGI creates social problems, however, and society self-organizes arounds two classes: those who train models (**engineers**) and those who provide data for models (**labellers**).
+The implicit assumption here is that machine learning remains heavily supervised.
+This is obviously incorrect given [progress in self-supervised learning](https://twitter.com/an_open_mind/status/1396057486940114945?s=20), but this assumption enabled a clean class divide between engineers and labellers.
+This was good for the story I wanted to write!
+So suspend your disbelief, ML researchers 🙂.

-To immerse players in the new world, I video edited a spoof documentary on how events unfolded.
+To immerse players in game world, I made a spoof documentary about how events unfolded.
 I took clips from other documentaries and spliced them together to make it look like interviewees were talking about events in the future.
 I also found an [amazing voiceover narrator on Fiverr](https://www.fiverr.com/provotalent/narrate-your-documentary-with-my-american-male-voice), and took some footage from Pexels, Shutterstock and some other sources.
 You can view the documentary here:

 <br />